UKPLab/BrokerIO/docs/source/getting_started/installation.rst

     make ENV=main build

-This will build all docker image for the NLP server.
+This will build all relevant docker images to run BrokerIO (but without skills!).

 .. warning::::